-A number of energy suppliers have developed EV Tariffs.
-These tariffs usually have a day rate and night rate for electricity.
-The night rate is often applied some time between midnight and 7am, giving you a few hours to charge off-peak overnight.
+A number of energy companies and suppliers have developed EV Tariffs.
+These tariffs usually have an electricity rate for peak and off-peak hours.

-The average driver in the UK drives around 7,400 miles and uses around 2,000 kWh to charge their car.
-If all of this charging is done during the off-peak hours, which is made possible by smart charging at home, this would save £234 per year compared.
+The average driver in the UK drives around 7,400 miles and uses around 2,000 kWh of electricity to charge their car.

 Why should I use an EV-friendly tariff instead of a standard variable tariff?

 An EV-friendly tariff can help you save money on your electricity bill as it is specifically designed for electric vehicle drivers.